dotcs/udacity-data-engineer-nanodegree/04-data-lake/README.md

 ```

 Then execute the `etl.py` script, which can either be executed in a local
-mode or the default (remote) mode:
+mode or the remote mode:

 Local mode:
 ```bash